-We are planning to ask for letters of letters of support for our proposal, but I needed some clarification.
-Though noted in the Call for Proposals as "letters of support," the description in the call indicates that these really should be letters of collaboration instead, written from collaborators.
-So, a letter of support from the department chair simply noting the importance of the activity is not permitted, is it?
+We are planning to ask for letters of Letters of Collaboration for our proposal, but I want to be sure I am correct in my understanding.
+The Call for Proposals notes that the letters should be brief and reference the collaboration (that they are not letter of support).
+I presume that means that a letter of support from the department chair simply noting the importance of the activity is not permitted.
+Is that correct?

 You are correct that the letters should be from collaborators acknowledging the way in which they will be collaborating in the project.
-Letters of support, simply noting the importance of the project, from the department or college are not needed.
+Letters of support, simply noting the importance of the project, from the department or college should not be included, though we do encourage you to speak with your department and Dean's office about your project.